Purpose of the Advisory Council

 Advisory Council members

-- The Rt Hon Gisela Stuart, Chair, Wilton Park
+- The Rt Hon Baroness Gisela Stuart (Chair)

-- The Rt Hon the Lord Boateng, Chair, Water and Sanitation for the Urban Poor, Chancellor of the University of Greenwich, Vice President of the London Library and Trustee of The Duke of Edinburgh’s International Award Foundation
+- Paul Boateng, Chair, Water and Sanitation for the Urban Poor; Chancellor of the University of Greenwich; Vice President of the London Library and Trustee of The Duke of Edinburgh’s International Award Foundation

 - Lesley-Anne Long, President & CEO of GBCHealth

-- David Porter, Chief of Staff and Strategy for the Archbishop of Canterbury
+- Canon David Porter, Peacebuilding, conflict, faith and leadership consultant; Strategy Consultant to the Archbishop of Canterbury, part time

 - Catherine Royle, Political Advisor to the Commander at Joint Force Command Brunssum, NATO